Guide to Senate Records: Chapter 11

-- Minor Standing Expenditure and Investigative Committees, 1842-1921
+- Minor Standing Expenditure and Investigative Committees (1842-1921)

-- Committee on Expenditures in Executive Departments, 1947-52
+- Committee on Expenditures in Executive Departments (1947-1952)

-- Committee on Government Operations, 1952-68
+- Committee on Government Operations (1952-1976)

 in relatively minor 19th- and early 20th-century standing and select committees.
 The earliest standing committee solely concerned with Government expenditures was the Committee on Retrenchment, established in 1842.
 The Retrenchment Committee was active intermittently in the 1840's and 1850's, expired at the end of the 34th Congress (1857), and was not replaced until after the Civil War.
 In 1866, the Senate and the House of Representatives agreed to establish the Joint Select Committee on Retrenchment to reduce Government expenditures.
 The joint select committee expired at the end of the 41st Congress (1871).
 On December 14, 1871, during the 2d session of the 42d Congress, the Senate established the Committee on Investigation and Retrenchment, at least in part because a majority of Senators wished to restore to their deliberations and investigations, the independence that they had relinquished under the joint select committee.
 The major targets of the investigations conducted by the committee were graft and corruption in the operations of the New York City customshouse.
 The committee was terminated on March 3, 1873, at the end of the 42d Congress.